dcvath/Final_Project/README.md

 JDD Vineyards, a new business venture, has hired Myrick, Purvis, & Vath Consulting for their "Predicting Wine Quality" project.
 JDD Vineyards wants the consulting team to determine if their vineyard would produce quality wines, based upon characteristics their wines possess.
 The consulting team will analyze a dataset with quality scores and use Machine Learning to predict the quality scores JDD Vineyards would produce.

 #### Question the data will potentially answer using Machine Learning Technology
-Will the wines produced at JDD Vineyards generate high quality scores and be successful?
+Will the wines produced by JDD Vineyards generate acceptable quality scores and be successful?

 ### Data Source
 The data was sourced from Kaggle.
 The team has included an image of the sample dataset as well as the specific links/files where the data can be obtained.
 The dataset includes the following attributes: